coranmelia/chrome-news-fetcher/README.md

 * Click on the app Icon on top of the browser and open the pop up window, then use the search bar to search `keyword`

 Outcome:
 * User is able to find articles about the keyword.
-A maximum of 4 pages (20 pieces of news in total) will be displayed.
+A maximum of 4 pages (20 pieces of latest News in total) will be displayed.
 Clicking on an article will take user to a new tab to read this article.
 * User is not able to find articles about the keyword, the application will remind user "Sorry, we are not able to find an article that matches your search.
 Try another search!"